linkerd/website/linkerd.io/content/2-edge/tasks/configuring-proxy-concurrency.md

   This means that all containers in the pod must have both a limit and a request for memory and CPU, and the limit for each must have the same value as the request.
-- The CPU limit and CPU request must be an integer greater than or equal to 1.
+- The CPU limit and CPU request must be an integer greater than or

-If you're not sure whether these criteria will all be met, it's best to use the `proxy-cpu-limit` annotation in addition to any Kubernetes CPU limits and requests.

 ## Using Helm